jrock-3/HackUCIWinter2022/README.md

 This will run the flask application.
 Once this is done we will run the ngrok application.

+For mac:
 ./ngrok http 5000

+For windows (powershell/cmd):
+./ngrok.exe http 5000

-Copy the link and paste it into the Home.js baseUrl part of the project.
+Copy the link in the ngrok terminal and paste it into the FetchInfo.js in client/src part of the project.

 This link will last for two hours.

+Then navigate to the client folder and do npm start

 # Getting Started with Create React App